 How accurate are DIY mold test kits?

-DIY mold kits can give you a basic indication of whether mold is present, but they may miss hidden mold or offer no information about the severity or type of mold.
+DIY mold kits can give you a basic indication of whether mold is present, but they may miss hidden mold or offer no information about the severity or types of mold.
 Professional inspectors use specialized equipment for more reliable results.

 How much does a professional mold inspection cost?